vrthra/mutants.rs/README.md

 Any test detecting a mutant will also detect any `OR` combination of mutants.

 In a real system, there are always mutants that are harder to detect than simple lexical faults.
 These may be simulated by making (some of) the bits set in a mutant the conditions *necessary* to detect it.
 That is, test kills a mutant if all conditions are satisfied instead of just one.
 That is, `(test & mutant) == mutant`.
+Another implementation may be `hamming-weight(test & mutant) >= $stubbornness`.

 # Coverage